The Capability Economy: The Last Uncommodifiable Advantage

 The systems behind the leader: Leadership transitions reveal what organisations hide.

 An article by Dr. Ritchie, recently featured in the Economic Times Leadership transitions often reveal more than a change at the top, they expose hidden dependencies, unspoken strategies, and gaps in organisational systems.
-This piece explores how succession moments test whether companies are built on strong, scalable systems or reliant on individual leadership instincts.
-By Dr Kathryn Ritchie, CEO, Ignition Institute Leadership transitions …
+This piece explores how succession moments test whether companies are built on strong, scalable systems or are reliant on individual leadership instincts.
+By Dr Kathryn Ritchie, CEO, Ignition Institute …

 Unlocking Growth In Uncertain Times